vault27/Foundation/paloalto.md

 - If you create an address on Panorama and do not use it in rules, it will be installed to device anywayt is enabled in Parent Group
 - If the same object is in Parent group, you cannot create it in Child group, override is required, if i

-### Configuration

-- Create Template: Panorama > Templates > Add - Name + VSYS
-- Commit to Panorama
-- Fill the template with options via Templates Sections: Network and Device
-- Create a Stack: Panorama > Templates > Add Stack - Assign a template to it + assign devices + default VSYS
-- The Template at the top of the Stack has the highest priority in the presence of overlapping config
-- Commit to Panorama and devices

 ### Licensing + Software Upgrades + Dynamic Updates

 - Panorama > Device Deployment